HooveSec/CompaniesHiringForSpace/AwesomeSpaceJobs.md

 Zero 2 Infinity

-# Companies that did not pass vetting (Unsure if still around)
+# Companies that did not pass vetting
-Eclipse Orbital
+Eclipse Orbital (Unsure if still around)
+Magma Space (Unable to get much information on company, no job postings found) Newrocket (nott a space company)
+OrbitsEdge (Not developed enough)